You can be fined up to £10,000 per worker for employing illegal workers.

 - ask to pay in monthly instalments (the notification will tell you how to do this)

-- appeal against the civil penalty to the UK Border Agency - the notification will tell you how to do this
+- appeal against the civil penalty to UK Visas and Immigration (UKVI) - the notification will tell you how to do this

 - lodge an appeal to the county court (England, Wales and Northern Ireland) or the Sheriff’s court (Scotland) - the notification will tell you how to do this

-Your business’s details may also be published by the UK Border Agency as a warning to other businesses not to employ illegal workers.
+Your business’s details may also be published by Immigration Enforcement as a warning to other businesses not to employ illegal workers.

-If you knowingly employ an illegal worker, you can also go to jail for up to 2 years and receive an unlimited fine.
+You can go to jail for up to 2 years and receive an unlimited fine if you knowingly employ an illegal worker.

-Call the UK Border Agency Employers’ helpline for help with making sure your employees are entitled to work in the UK.
+Call the UKVI employers’ helpline for help with making sure your employees are entitled to work in the UK.

 0300 123 4699